On iterative methods based on Sherman-Morrison-Woodbury splitting: Applications

 and with given $(\bx^{(0)},\by^{(0)})$.
 This is expected to converge in less iterations than the Jacobi method since it utilises the updates $\bx^{(k+1)}$ in the computation of the $\by^{(k+1)}$.
 In the special case where the matrices $\bM_1$ and $\bM_2$ are nearly circulant, then the implementation is straightforward again.
 If the matrices $\bB_i$ are also circulant, then the method can be accelerated again using the FFT of $\bx^{(k)}$ in all the intermediate stages.
 In our implementation we assume that $\bB_1$ and $\bB_2$ are sparse and we use sparse matrix-vector multiplication as it is implemented in Python in CSR storage format, cf. e.g. \cite{Mitsotakis2023}.

 As an example we consider the case where $\bA_1=\bA_2=\bA$ is the mass matrix $\mathcal{M}$ with entries $\bA_{ij}=\int_0^1 \phi_i\phi_j~dx$ and $\bB_{ij}=\int_0^1 \phi_i\phi_j'~dx$, where $\phi_i$ are the standard hat basis functions of the space of continuous and piecewise-linear functions $S_h^1$.
-The matrix $\bB$ is tri-diagonal $\bB=tridiag(-1/2,0,1/2)$ but not circulant.
+The matrix $\bB$ is tri-diagonal $\bB=\text{tridiag}(-1/2,0,1/2)$ but not circulant.
 Such matrices occur in mixed formulations of finite element methods like those in \cite{MRKS2021} and \cite{GH2006}.
 In this particular case the method converges very fast.
 The performance of the new method in comparison with the sparse Gauss-Seidel method and GMRES is presented in Table \ref{tab:comp3}.

 The methodology presented in this section can be extended to larger block matrices obtained in saddle point problems and also to two-dimensional problems with tensor products of splines in a very similar manner.
-Classical preconditioning as well as relaxation techniques can be applied to improve the convergence of the iterations.
-In the case of nearly circulant matrices, we can use circulant preconditioners since the product of two circulant matrices is also circulant.
-Although the application of the new method in problems of general finite element problems with unstructured triangulations might not sound a good idea, it is still a good choice for one-dimensional problems.
+A particular, classical example is presented in the next section.